lyynxxx/k3s-homelab/README.md

 │   ├── config : different infra related configs, like: Traefik middleware, custom services with ip filter, MetalLB pool definitions, etc.
 │   └── controller : namespace definition, HelmRelease installation with custom values for infra elements
 ├── secrets : our encrypted secrets, organized per namespace
-│   └──<namespace>
+│   └── <namespace>
 ├── templates : FluxCD templates (for example reusable, isolated namespace definition)
 ├── apps : all the app definitions
 └── docs: lastly, the archives... all the suffering and magic
-	├── 1_autoyast : Swing your wand and auto-deply openSuse, install the k3s cluster
+	├── 1_autoyast : Swing your wand and auto-deply openSuse nodes
 	├── 2_cluster : The birth of FluxCD, to rule them all
 	├── 3_sops : Storing passwords and sensitive data in encrypted secrets, in Git.
+	├── 4_infra : Install and configure all the core infrastructure.
-	└── 4_apps : And the fun begins... let's host our apps
+	└── 5_apps : And the fun begins... let's host our apps
 ```

 # k3s-homelab